alonsourbano/publika/README.md

   - For example, one train station has at least two stops, aka tracks.
 Some bus stations has several platforms
 - Can set a delay start to a stop
   - For example in the case the stop is a bit far, so services that start before the delay are not shown
+- Can set rules to show or hide stops
+  - For example show only on weekdays between 15:00 and 16:00
 - Stop and station IDs can be searched directly with the module
 - Can be loaded multiple times in different positions or in the same